-We may collect and process the following data about you:
+We may collect personal data from you in the following circumstances, when you:

 IP Addresses and Cookies

 Click here if you would like more detailed information about how these cookies work and our policy regarding the information they collect.

 How we use your personal data including legal basis